 I love celebrating this amazing tropical fruit!
-Mangoes are definitely one of my favorite foods on the planet, and they are the number one on my favorite fruits list!
+Mangoes always inspire me, and are one of my favorite foods on the planet, and they are the number one on my favorite fruits list!

 Did you know the pit of a mango is flat?
 It’s true, and if you haven’t cut a mango before, it could be tricky.
 Check out my easy-to-follow photographic guide that takes you through the steps of How to Peel and Cut a Mango.

-- 1/3 cup red onion, chopped into a small dice
+- 1/3 cup red onion, small dice

-- 1/3 cup seeded tomatoes, chopped into a small dice
+- 1/3 cup seeded tomatoes, small dice

 - 1/2 cup avocado, small dice

 - 1 tablespoon cilantro leaves, finely chopped